GluuFederation/agama-sms/README.md

 ## Requirements

 Agama Dependency: No dependency
-Third Party Accounts: A Twilio Account with access to the settings
+Third Party Accounts: A Twilio Account with access to the settings.

 ## Supported IDPs